 Licensure requirements typically include completing continuing education courses and maintaining current CPR and first aid certifications.
 In addition, some states require LATs to pass a state-specific exam, complete a certain number of hours of clinical experience, or meet other criteria.

-LATs often work in collaboration with other healthcare professionals, such as physicians, physical therapists, and occupational therapists, to provide comprehensive care for patients.
-They may work in a variety of settings, including schools, colleges and universities, professional sports teams, rehabilitation clinics, and hospitals.
+LATs often collaborate with other healthcare professionals, such as physicians, physical therapists, and occupational therapists, to provide comprehensive care for patients.
+They may work in various settings, including schools, colleges and universities, professional sports teams, rehabilitation clinics, and hospitals.

 Disqualifying for ATC

-There are certain disqualifying factors that may prevent an individual from becoming a certified athletic trainer (ATC) or maintaining their certification if they already have it.
+Certain disqualifying factors may prevent an individual from becoming a certified athletic trainer (ATC) or maintaining their certification if they already have it.
 These disqualifying factors are determined by the Board of Certification, Inc. (BOC), which is the organization responsible for administering the certification exam and maintaining the standards for the practice of athletic training.

 Some common disqualifying factors include: